mattjohnsonpint/TimeZoneNames/README.md

 ### GetFixedTimeZoneAbbreviations

-Gets the same list of zones as `GetFixedTimeZoneIds`, but includes localized abbreviations.
+Gets the same list of zones as `GetFixedTimeZoneIds`, but includes abbreviations.

 TODO: Add examples for this method.